-Whether or not you subscribe to this way of thinking, the figures certainly seem to suggest something must be going on.
-So why do fewer men adopt a plant-based diet?
+Whether or not you subscribe to this way of thinking, the figures suggest something must be going on.
+So why do fewer men choose to adopt a plant-based diet?

-Men in most western societies today aren’t likely to be out tackling game to feed their families, but are still more likely to associate meat with ideas of health and strength.
-A 2018 study found that concepts like “virility” and “power” were a part of the relationship we as a species have with eating meat and conventional ideas of what it means to be a man.
+Men in most western societies today aren’t likely to be out tackling game to feed their families, but they are still more likely to associate meat with ideas of health and strength.
+A 2018 study found that concepts like “virility” and “power” were a part of the relationship we as a species have with eating meat and conventional masculine stereotypes.

-If millennia of social conditioning causes us to associate meat and masculinity, it’s inevitable, perhaps, that men who go vegan don’t always get a positive reaction from those around them.
+If millennia of social conditioning causes us to associate meat and masculinity, it’s perhaps inevitable that men who go vegan can be discouraged by a negative reaction from those around them.

-He is publishing a book on the topic later this year entitled Redefining Masculinity: feminism, family and food but reactions from people he knew brought the topic closer to home.
-As a vegan for almost three years, when he first made changes to his diet, he saw some of these defensive responses from his friends.
+Richardson is publishing a book on the topic later this year entitled Redefining Masculinity: feminism, family and food, but it was reactions from people he knew that piqued his initial curiosity.
+When he first made changes to his diet over three years ago, he saw some of these defensive responses from his friends.

-Insults like “soy boy”, defined by urban dictionary as a phrase to describe “males who completely and utterly lack all necessary masculine qualities”, are clear indications of this attitude in popular culture.
+Insults like “soy boy”- defined by urban dictionary as a phrase to describe “males who completely and utterly lack all necessary masculine qualities”, show how this attitude easily pervades popular culture.
 Widespread a few years ago on sites like Twitter and Reddit, the term gained traction with far-right commenters seeking to distance themselves from anything deemed “feminine” or “weak”.

-Documentaries like Game Changers are beginning to change the tune as well.
 “I do think that the different routes into veganism matter however and can provoke very different responses,” adds Richardson.
-Gym-goers and health enthusiasts are particularly receptive to these newer vegan insights, he says.
+Documentaries like Game Changers are beginning to change the tune as gym-goers and health enthusiasts are particularly receptive to these newer vegan insights, he says.

 “What's important to note about veganism is that the health and fitness angle is only one prong of a trident approach.
 The other two, of environmentalism and animal rights, carry different weight within these discussions.”